NiChrosia/Acceleration/scripts/turret-tree.md

 [`3x3`] Capacitor: shoots shocking bullets with a damaging electric field.

 ##
-`parent: segment`

-[`3x3`] Division: Rapidly fires small point defenses.
-Large power expenditure.

-##
-`parent: parallax`

-[`3x3`] Perception: extremely powerful tractor beam, capable of pulling in T5s.
-Massive power expenditure.

-##
 `parent: capacitor`

 [`3x3`] Restorer: Shoots a noncolliding bullet at enemies and friendly blocks.
 The bullet has a mending field around it.
 [`4x4`] Core: Shoots thin electric piercing bullets with extreme damage, slow rate of fire, requires a large amount of power to operate.
+Uses phase fabric as ammo.

 ##
 `parent: restorer`

-[`4x4`] Rejuvenator: Rapidly shoots small healing projectiles with a small mending field.
-Also emits overdriving and mending fields around the turret itself.
+[`4x4`] Rejuvenator: Rapidly shoots small healing projectiles with a mend effect around the bullet on impact.
+Also emits mending fields around the turret itself.